EmilioHulbert/B00kOfProblems/Readme.md

 Copy code
 iptables-save > /etc/iptables/rules.v4
 On some distributions, you may use a different method to save the rules, such as service iptables save or systemctl enable iptables.

+## installing this sudo netfilter-persistent save requires to remove ufw